Justice League Dark: Animated

-An animated Justice League Dark film was first announced in June 2016, as the next film in the DC Universe Animated Original Movies series.
-During the 2016 San Diego Comic-Con International, both John Constantine and the Swamp Thing were confirmed to appear.
-Batman, Zatanna, Deadman, Etrigan the Demon, and the Black Orchid would also appear as members of the team.
-Initially given a release window of Fall 2016, a sneak peek, with interviews by some of the creators, was provided as a bonus feature for the DVD and Blu-ray release of Batman: The Killing Joke.
-The film was digitally released on January 24, 2017, then on DVD and Blu-ray on February 7, 2017.
-In the film, Batman and Constantine recruit Zatanna, Boston Brand / Deadman, Jason Blood / Etrigan the Demon, and Alec Holland / the Swamp Thing to fight against a supernatural threat later revealed to be conducted by Doctor Destiny.

-At the 2019 San Diego Comic Con, a sequel titled Justice League Dark: Apokolips War was announced and has been released in 2020.
-In the film, the remaining heroes and villains of Earth following Darkseid's successful conquest of Earth team up to finally end Darkseid's war.
+Justice League Dark appear in films set in the DC Animated Movie Universe, consisting of Zatanna, Deadman, Etrigan the Demon, and Black Orchid.

 Live action

 Rumors in November 2012 suggested that Guillermo del Toro was working on a Justice League Dark film titled Heaven Sent.
-It would feature Deadman, the Spectre, the Swamp Thing, John Constantine, the Phantom Stranger, Zatanna, Zatara, Sargon the Sorcerer, and Etrigan the Demon.
+It would feature Deadman, the Spectre, the Swamp Thing, John Constantine, the Phantom Stranger, Zatanna, Zatara, Sargon the Sorcerer, and Etrigan.
 Del Toro later confirmed in January 2013 that he was working on such a film, with the working title, Dark Universe, and was hiring a screenwriter.
 Del Toro revealed the Swamp Thing, Constantine, the Spectre, Deadman, Zatanna and Zatara were characters in the story.

 In March 2013, del Toro gave an update on the film at WonderCon 2013, while talking about his film Pacific Rim.
 He revealed that the story bible was complete and he hoped to start the screenplay soon.
 Production would begin after his next project, Crimson Peak.
-The film's story would center around John Constantine recruiting the Swamp Thing, Etrigan the Demon, Deadman, the Spectre, and Zatanna.
+The film's story would center around John Constantine recruiting the Swamp Thing, Etrigan, Deadman, the Spectre, and Zatanna.
 The film would not be an origin story, with each character already established and elements of their backstory coming into play throughout the film.
 Del Toro also revealed that the Floronic Man would be in the film.
 In May 2013, del Toro revealed that his script featured Constantine, the Swamp Thing, Madame Xanadu, Deadman and Zatanna as the team, with others "in the mix".
 He also revealed that he was still waiting for the go-ahead from Warner Bros.
 Pictures.
 Del Toro revealed in July 2013 that he hoped that the DC Extended Universe, which started with Man of Steel, would become as cohesive as the Marvel Cinematic Universe, and he added that if there was any correlation to that universe and this film, he would honor it.